Aikiro42/cs-21-project/README.md

-# Modified Single-cycle MIPS Processor
+# CS 21 Project: Modified Single-cycle MIPS Processor
+_Luis Alvarado, 2019-11112_

 ![](docu_assets/datapath_schema.png)
 _Figure 1.
 Datapath modified to execute more instructions.
 Modifications i.e. new modules and control lines are colored purple, red (both `li` mods) and green (`ble` mod).
 Old Control lines are colored blue.
 Instruction and data lines are colored deep orange.The ALU is also modified, as indicated by the pencil symbol._